 At the first sign of stroke, you need experts who can promptly diagnose and treat.
-The experienced neurologists at Mercy Medical Center Merced provide coordinated response and specialized stroke services 24 hours a day.
+The experienced neurologists at Mercy Downtown and Mercy Southwest provide coordinated response and specialized stroke services 24 hours a day.

-Our Primary Stroke Center is certified by the Joint Commission and focuses on improving the long term outcome for stroke patients and providing community awareness and education.
+Our Primary Stroke Centers at Mercy Hospital Downtown and Mercy Hospital Southwest are certified by The Joint Commission and focus on improving long-term outcomes for stroke patients and providing community awareness and education.

 What is a Stroke